Las Vegas police release bodycam footage from killer's hotel suite

 "I don't know how this footage will be played in the media, but I want to warn you, if you are a survivor or a family who lost a loved one, you should know the video from this concert is disturbing and graphic," he said.

-Lombardo said he anticipated the materials would be released on a weekly basis but would not say if the information would be posted on a website or emailed to media.
+Lombardo said he expected the materials would be released weekly but would not say if the information would be posted on a website or emailed to media.

 Court ordered release of footage